 Atop also provides a software utility called Device Management Utility to assist the users in configuring the product.
 The Device Management Utility was formerly called Device View or Serial Manager.
 The latest Device Management Utility is version 5.20.
 This chapter will describe how to use the Device Management Utility with the EHG7XXX industrial managed switch.
 After installing the utility software on your PC.
-Please click on the Device Management Utility.
+Please click on the Device Management Utility's icon to start the program.
+Figure 5.1 illustrates the GUI of the Device Management Utility.